 The National Endowment for the Humanities has agreed to provide funding for Sustainable Preservation Practices Series III!
 Workshop and webinar presentations will take place between September 2014 and November 2015.
-Workshop venues are expected to include:
+Workshop venues and dates are now posted:

 The concept of an optimal preservation environment—one that achieves the best possible preservation of collections with the least possible consumption of energy—forms the foundation of IPI’s environmental management philosophy.

 IPI has been active in the development of sustainable practices to improve the preservation quality of storage and display environments since the late 1990s.
 Working in partnership with the energy management consulting firm Herzog/Wheeler & Associates, IPI has taken its experience with material preservation research and environmental assessment into the field to explore and develop a cross-disciplinary approach between building engineers, facility managers, collection staff, and preservation specialists.

 IPI remains deeply involved in laboratory research, fieldwork, and consulting in sustainable environmental management.
 In the laboratory we are exploring how rates of thermal and moisture equilibration can be used to advantage in lowering energy consumption or protecting objects from uncontrolled adverse conditions.
 Beyond the laboratory we have helped institutions use less energy through controlled shutdowns of mechanical systems, altering seasonal set points, reducing airflows and reducing outside air quantities.
 One thing is abundantly clear – the path forward for sustainable environmental management is cross disciplinary in nature, including collection care, facilities management, and administrative staff.